EvanCooper9/swift-week-view/README.md

 - [UIInfiniteScrollView](https://github.com/EvanCooper9/swift-infinite-uiscrollview) - already included in source

 ## Example
 See the included example for basic implementation.
-Make sure to open `CalendarWeekView.xcworkspace` for it to work properly with CocoaPods.
+Make sure to open the `.xcworkspace` for it to work properly with CocoaPods.

+## Acknowledgements
+Inspired by [Android-Week-View](https://github.com/alamkanak/Android-Week-View) after it became a large part of a school project.